apigee/apigeetool-node/README.md

 `--wait-after-import  -W`
 (optional) Number of seconds to delay before deploying node.js proxy.

+## <a name="deployExistingRevision"></a>deployExistingRevision

+Deploys an existing API proxy revision to Apigee Edge.
+If a different revision is already deployed to the targeted environments, it will be undeployed and replaced with the requested revision.

+#### Example

+Deploys an existing API proxy revision called example-proxy to Apigee Edge.

+    apigeetool deployExistingRevision  -u sdoe@example.com -o sdoe  -e test -n example-proxy -r 1

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--api   -n`
+(required) The name of the API proxy.
+Note: The name of the API proxy must be unique within an organization.
+The characters you are allowed to use in the name are restricted to the following: `A-Z0-9._\-$ %`.

+`--environments  -e`
+(required) The name(s) of the environment(s) to deploy to (comma delimited).

+`--revision -r`
+(required) The existing revision of the proxy to be deployed.

 ## <a name="undeploy"></a>undeploy

 Undeploys a named API proxy or Node.js app deployed on Apigee Edge.